PH-Tools/PHX/PHX/model/README.md

 ```

 # PHX Python Version:
-All PHX Classes should be written to comply with Python 3.7 (IronPython) format.
+All PHX Classes should be written to comply with Python 3.7 format.
 In the Rhino use-case, these PHX classes are used from the Ladybug-Tools standard python interpreter and so should ensure compatibility with the python version installed by the Ladybug Tools plugin.

 Note: It is recommended to include type hints on all PHX classes for documentation purposes.